 To further enhance webmentions:

-- Try combining the Webmention Plugin (video available) and Semantic Linkbacks plugins.
+- Also install the Semantic Linkbacks plugin.
 This adds support for richer comments (including the likes, reposts, favorites, RSVPs and classic mentions.

 wp-webmention-again provides an async alternative webmention sender/receiver, using WP Cron for both, but it's yet to see a stable release.
 It also doesn't do any comment formatting.